eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-wot-integration-example.md

 permalink: basic-wot-integration-example.html
 ---

-Wrapping up the [WoT integration](basic-wot-integration.html) as practical example.
+Wrapping up the [WoT integration](basic-wot-integration.html) with a practical example.

-{% include tip.html content="In order to experiment with Thing Models and having them exposed as HTTP resources, simply create them as a [GitHub Gist](https://gist.github.com).<br/>
+{% include tip.html content="To experiment with Thing Models and having them exposed as HTTP resources, simply create them as a [GitHub Gist](https://gist.github.com).<br/>
     Each revision of the file will get a unique HTTP endpoint which you can use as endpoint for your Thing Model." %}

 ## Thing Model

-You can provide a WoT Thing Model at any via HTTP(s) URL addressable endpoint, for example simply put your WoT TMs into a GitHub repository.
+You can provide a WoT Thing Model via any HTTP(s) URL addressable endpoint, for example simply put your WoT TMs into a GitHub repository.
 For this example, Ditto added a model into its `ditto-examples` GitHub Repo:
 [floor-lamp-1.0.0.tm.jsonld](https://github.com/eclipse/ditto-examples/blob/master/wot/models/floor-lamp-1.0.0.tm.jsonld)